 You’ll find that most professional plumbers will usually use high pressure water jets, sometimes called a HydroJet.
 Similar to the auger/drain snake, these machines feed into your lines but also shoot out high pressure water, enough to piece and break through anything that may be blocking your sewer line, even tree roots.

 If you’ve tried one of the above methods or aren’t fully equipped for the task, contact a professional plumber such as The Fawcett Group to come out and unblock your sewer line for you.
 We have over 20 technicians on the road that are on call 24 hours a day, 7 days a week.
-Phone us on 1300 329 238 or email us at firstname.lastname@example.org.
+Whether you’re in Northern Suburbs, Southern Suburbs or Adelaide Hills, rest assured that there’s a plumber ready to assist you!
+Phone us on 1300 329 238 or email us at email@example.com.